blurstudio/sublime_debugger-Maya/adapter/python/README.md

-All credit for ptvsd package goes to Microsoft, at https://github.com/microsoft/ptvsd.
+All credit for debugpy package goes to Microsoft, at https://github.com/microsoft/debugpy.